Dr-Evans/nico-pico.com/content/post/why-I-quit-my-six-figure-software-job/index.md

 Don’t get me wrong, I probably match a lot of these descriptions.
 And it’s not an assault on anyone in particular.
 But I disliked being surrounded by it. every. day.
 It weared on me.

-I wanted to be more well rounded in my interests and relationships.
+I wanted to be more well-rounded in my interests and relationships.

 #### Entitlement